Coaxgames/RobloxCross-Server-ImportExport-Tool/InstallGuide.md

          then allow the user to choose the risk there.
 A Pole will be added to Determine what to do.
 ~Short term goal: Uploading files to Github, however this version will remain as well Name as "RSSIEV1"

-Note

 --------------------------------------
 Steps For Exporting to a new Roblox Game:
-1: Drop "RSSIEV1" in "ServerScriptService", Feel free to check the script (RSSIEV1-1)
+1: Drop "RSSIEV1" in "ServerScriptService", Feel free to check the script
 2: After that Go ahead and copy the "PreSettings" folder from "RSSIEV1", Paste "PreSettings" in anything you want to port out
 3: Make sure to set the "PerentDest" to the Object Parent your trying to Export!
 4: Depending on What your Exporting Check the Bool Values to Preset States!!
 (Example; Script.Enable is controlled by "PreEnableScript")